woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 8. Click on the **Choose payment methods** task, it should not be displaying the **Woocommerce Payments** option.
 9. Go to **Plugins > installed Plugins**, check if the selected plugin features selected in step 4 are installed and activated.

+### Add Ireland to Square payment method #6559

+1. Go to the store setup wizard `/wp-admin/admin.php?page=wc-admin&path=%2Fsetup-wizard`
+1. Set up your store with Ireland as its country, and proceed until the `Business Details` step
+1. In "Currently selling anywhere?" dropdown, select either:
+    - Yes, in person at physical stores and/or events
+    - Yes, on another platform and in person at physical stores and/or events
+1. Finish the setup wizard, and go to payments task `/wp-admin/admin.php?page=wc-admin&task=payments`
+1. Observe Square as a payment method option

 ## 2.1.2

 ### Add Guards to "Deactivate Plugin" Note Handlers #6532